openstack/swift/doc/source/overview_ring.rst

 others.
 For example, if a ring has 3.25 replicas, then 25% of its partitions will have four replicas, while the remaining 75% will have just three.

+********
+Overload
+********

+The ring builder tries to keep replicas as far apart as possible while still respecting device weights.
+When it can't do both, the overload factor determines what happens.
+Each device will take some extra fraction of its desired partitions to allow for replica dispersion;
+once that extra fraction is exhausted, replicas will be placed closer together than optimal.

+Essentially, the overload factor lets the operator trade off replica dispersion (durability) against data dispersion (uniform disk usage).

+The default overload factor is 0, so device weights will be strictly followed.

+With an overload factor of 0.1, each device will accept 10% more partitions than it otherwise would, but only if needed to maintain partition dispersion.

+Example: Consider a 3-node cluster of machines with equal-size disks;
+let node A have 12 disks, node B have 12 disks, and node C have only 11 disks.
+Let the ring have an overload factor of 0.1 (10%).

+Without the overload, some partitions would end up with replicas only on nodes A and B. However, with the overload, every device is willing to accept up to 10% more partitions for the sake of dispersion.
+The missing disk in C means there is one disk's worth of partitions that would like to spread across the remaining 11 disks, which gives each disk in C an extra 9.09% load.
+Since this is less than the 10% overload, there is one replica of each partition on each node.

+However, this does mean that the disks in node C will have more data on them than the disks in nodes A and B. If 80% full is the warning threshold for the cluster, node C's disks will reach 80% full while A and B's disks are only 72.7% full.

 *********************
 Partition Shift Value